MEL CDL Dictionary

 The MEL penalty which will be applied will show in the info/view screen prior to the compute action.

+be applied.
 If unchecked, MEL/CDL information will only appear in the info/view within plan screen.
-Note: A format change is required to show MEL/CDL info on
+Note: A format change is required to show MEL/CDL

 Description: MEL or CDL item description – this will show in the flight plan and/or info/view screen.